 I’ve only had one opportunity to read the KH1 manga in the past, and none to read the novelization.
 I feel I should cover the former since I have technically read it.
 Unfortunately, I’m not going to have much to say about it.
 The reason I even have this section is because I have a lot to say about every other Kingdom Hearts manga, but… not this one.
-The later ones add to the original, or change it to make it work in a comic in interesting ways, or in ways that suck!
+The later ones add to the original, or change it to make it work in the new format in interesting ways, or in ways that suck!
 But not this one.
 And so I don’t have much to say.
 I imagine there are a lot of readers that will disagree on this point, but oh well.

 The Kingdom Hearts 1 manga adaptation was produced in 4 volumes from October 2005 to July 2006 by Enterbrain.
 It was later restructured into 3 volumes under the “Final Mix” rebranding, with a few extra scenes.
 The manga was initially localized by Tokyopop in 2005, and Final Mix was brought back in 2013 by Yen Press, who sell it to this day.